MaStatLab/PTT/README.md

-# Polya tree type models
+# Pólya tree type models

-This is an R package that implements a number of Bayesian nonparametric models that extends the Polya tree process, including the adaptive Polya tree (APT), the Markov APT, optional Polya tree (OPT) and conditional APT and OPT, in univariate and multivariate sample spaces.
+This is an R package that implements a number of Bayesian nonparametric models that extends the Pólya tree process, including the adaptive Pólya tree (APT), the Markov APT, optional Pólya tree (OPT) and conditional APT and OPT, in univariate and multivariate sample spaces.

 ### Install
 The package can be installed on Linux and Mac using `devtools`: